About the course

 About the training provider

 The Endeavour Teaching School Alliance (ETSA) is a national partnership which works on a local scale.
-We are passionate about nurturing talented individuals to become outstanding Primary School teachers.
+We are passionate about nurturing talented individuals to become the primary school teachers our children need.
 Our 'Lead School' is Tidemill Academy, an Outstanding Primary school in the heart of London.

-Our diverse alliance has 34 schools working in local partnerships across several areas.
-These are led by an Ofsted Good or Outstanding hub school and currently located in the East and West Midlands, London, Harlow and Lowestoft.
-Our teacher training is delivered in partnership with a range of outstanding Universities and SCITT providers.
+Our alliance has 34 schools working in local partnerships.
+These are led by an Ofsted Good or Outstanding 'hub' school and are currently located in the East and West Midlands, London, Harlow and Lowestoft.
+Our teacher training is delivered through the local hub school partnership and with a local University or SCITT provider.

 Our School Direct trainees are successful; since 2013, 100% received a good or outstanding grading at the end of the course, with 75% securing an outstanding grade in 2019.
 We provide comprehensive training to our School Direct mentors to enable you to get the best possible support.
 This is complemented by the practical training you will receive from us, led by current classroom practitioners and experts in their field.
 Previous trainees have 'loved our on the job training' and the 'strong relationships' they built with our team.
 100% of our trainees would recommend training with us.